 Did you play War as a kid?
 It’s a card game that can be easily adapted to practice multiplication.
 Here are some great tips on how to play.

 Don’t want to spend a bunch of money on a math game?
-Here is a free multiplication board game you print and build at home.
+Here is a free board game you print and build at home.

 Best Videos for Learning Multiplication